Power supply: Programmable power supply

 A programmable power supply (PPS) is one that allows remote control of its operation through an analog input or digital interface such as RS-232 or GPIB.
 Controlled properties may include voltage, current, and in the case of AC output power supplies, frequency.
 They are used in a wide variety of applications, including automated equipment testing, crystal growth monitoring, semiconductor fabrication, and x-ray generators.

 Programmable power supplies typically employ an integral microcomputer to control and monitor power supply operation.
 Power supplies equipped with a computer interface may use proprietary communication protocols or standard protocols and device control languages such as SCPI.

+More recent implementations also provide Ethernet interfaces using TCP/IP or UDP, or Small Form-factor Pluggable (SFP) links carrying proprietary protocols to achieve deterministic, high-throughput control and monitoring.
+Ethernet is today the most widespread solution, being cost-effective and simple to integrate with automated test benches.

 Uninterruptible power supply

 An uninterruptible power supply (UPS) takes its power from two or more sources simultaneously.
 It is usually powered directly from the AC mains, while simultaneously charging a storage battery.
 Should there be a dropout or failure of the mains, the battery instantly takes over so that the load never experiences an interruption.
-Instantly here should be defined as the speed of electricity within conductors which is somewhat near the speed of light.
-That definition is important because transmission of high speed data and communications service must have continuity/NO break of that service.
-Some manufacturers use a quasi standard of 4 milliseconds.
+The term instantly here should be defined as the speed of electricity within conductors which is somewhat near the speed of light.
+That definition is important because transmission of high speed data and communications service must have continuity of that service.
+Some manufacturers use a quasi-standard of 4 milliseconds.
 However, with high speed data even 4 ms of time in transitioning from one source to another is not fast enough.
 The transition must be made in a break before make method.
-The UPS meeting that requirement is referred to as a True UPS or a Hybrid UPS.
+The UPS meeting that requirement is referred to as a true UPS or a hybrid UPS.
 How much time the UPS will provide is most often based on batteries and in conjunction with generators.
-That time can range from a quasi minimum 5 to 15 minutes to hours or even days.
+That time can range from 5 to 15 minutes to hours or even days.
 In many computer installations, it is only enough time on batteries to give the operators time to shut down the system in an orderly way.
 Other UPS schemes may use an internal combustion engine or turbine to supply power during a utility power outage and the amount of battery time is then dependent upon how long it takes the generator to be on line and the criticality of the equipment served.
-Such a scheme is found in hospitals, data centers, call centers, cell sites and telephone central offices.
+Such a scheme is found in hospitals, data centers, call centers, cell sites and central telephone offices.